Guess How Much I Love You: Subsequent Nutbrown Hare books

-2011 TV series
+Animated TV series

-In 2011, an animated adaptation of Guess How Much I Love You began airing through Canada's TVO Kids and the United States' Disney Junior.
-The show is produced by SLR Productions Australia (Suzanne Ryan) and Scrawl Studios and distributed by CCI Entertainment.
-Reception for the show has been positive and in 2013, it received an AACTA Award nomination for "Best Children's Television Series".
-By 2015, it was renewed for a second season.
+In 2011, an animated adaptation of Guess How Much I Love You began airing through Canada's TVOKids and the United States' Disney Junior.
+The show is produced by SLR Productions Australia and Scrawl Studios and distributed by CCI Entertainment.
+Reception for the show has been positive, and in 2013 it received an AACTA Award nomination for "Best Children's Television Series".